-Struggling writers often use sentence fragments because they are unsure of the proper placement for nouns and verbs, and you may be encouraged to take a different approach and use worksheets to help students identify parts of speech or turn fragments into complete sentences.
+There are many reasons why your students may struggle to write—they may have a disability like dyslexia, or they could be afraid to put the wrong words on paper.
+Struggling writers often use sentence fragments because they are unsure of the proper placement for nouns and verbs, so they may need help to identify parts of speech or turn fragments into complete sentences.

 Write About Real Life Experiences